 Business travellers are required to provide an official invitation from the company or institution in China when applying for a visa.

-Visitors must register with the Chinese Public Security Bureau within 24 hours of arrival.
+Visitors must register with the local Chinese Public Security Bureau within 24 hours of arrival.

 Nationals not referred to in the chart above are advised to contact the embassy to check visa requirements.

 If you're applying for a visa to China from the UK, the following fees apply: